How to Manage

 Once you have reviewed the plans and documents in place, and considered the issues and options, you can make informed decisions about a new plan tailored for your circumstances.
 Trusted advisors, including your attorney, trust officer or insurance agent will be needed to insure that you execute the necessary documents and appropriately transfer assets or resources to implement your plan.

 As you learn about financial matters and participate in the decisions that affect your financial well being, feelings of fear and uncertainty will diminish.
 Before long, you’ll see that understanding and knowledge about financial matters has empowered you to confidently participate in decisions that are important for your future – and the future of others in your care.
+And, here’s some additional information about what to expect when a loved one dies.

 It’s important to establish and evaluate your financial management plan.
 Please call Susan G. Parker Esq.
 PC at (888) 305 – 2009 to get started.